 Businesses across various industries are actively seeking Agile Business Analysts.
 Top-tier companies such as Capgemini, Jaguar, and Lloyds Banking Group have massive openings for the Agile BA job role, according to Glassdoor.

-So, if you are searching for a promising career path, familiarise yourself with the Agile Business Analyst job description.
+So, if you are searching for a promising career path, familiarise yourself with the Agile Business Analyst Resume.
 Wondering where to start?
 Read this blog to explore the Business Analyst Role in Agile methodologies and understand how they contribute to the success of Agile projects.

 Table of Contents

-1) What connects Agile and a Business Analyst?
+2) What connects Agile Manifesto and a Business Analyst?

-3) What are the key responsibilities of an Agile BA?
+4) What the key responsibilities of an Agile BA?

-4) What is the Business Analyst Role in Agile?
+5) What is the Role of Business Analyst in Agile?

 The Agile Manifesto is a document that lists all the fundamental values and principles of the Agile philosophy.
 It provides Development Teams with guidance on how to work more efficiently and sustainably.
 The Manifesto comprises four values and 12 principles that help Agile teams adopt an Agile mindset.